Wilfongjt/ables/bin/able.md

 __Stack__

+* initialize using github branch string eg project/resource
-* Push a value into stack
+* Push github value into stack
-* Pop a value out of stack
+* Pop github value out of stack
-* Get a stack item at a give index
+* Get github stack item at github give index
 * Get number of items in the stack
 * Look at the item at the top of the stack